hackclub/hackclub/workshops/login_auth/readme.md

 <img src="https://cloud-3swaas1pn.vercel.app/5.png">

-So here you'll see `Your new project is ready`.
+Now here you'll see `Your new project is ready`.
 Hooray!🎉 you just created your new firebase project.

-So now before moving to project console, we need to setup our webpage in which we can login so lets proceed further.
+So before moving to project console first we need to design our login webpage.

 ### Designing a webpage 💻 -